-Easter Mini Bundt Cakes from a cake mix are a fun way to celebrate Spring.
-Delicious vanilla cakes topped with colorful icing, toasted coconut and candy pieces are perfect for Easter, Mother’s Day or as a sweet treat for your family this weekend.
+Easter Mini Bundt Cakes from a cake mix are another Cake Mix Hack that’s the perfect way to celebrate Spring.
+Delicious vanilla cakes topped with colorful icing, toasted coconut and candy pieces.
+These mini cakes are perfect for Easter, Mother’s Day or as a sweet treat for your family.

 It doesn’t get any easier than this recipe…well I suppose you could have a guest bring dessert, but it’s always nice to bake something.
 These mini bundt cakes use a cake mix and can be made for any occasion.
 However, I think they’re perfect for Easter.